Kristiyan Malinov: CSKA Sofia

 In June 2016 Malinov and a big part of the Litex squad moved to CSKA Sofia since the team took the license of Litex for Bulgarian First League.
 For four seasons he played a total of 129 games with the club in all competitions, in which he scored 7 goals and recorded 14 assists.

 OH Leuven

 Malinov joined Belgian club Oud-Heverlee Leuven on 19 August 2020.
 On 22 August, he made his debut in a 3–1 home defeat against Charleroi, playing the full 90 minutes.

+Debrecen

+Malinov joined Hungarian club Debrecen on 28 December 2024.

 International career

 On 7 February 2015, Malinov made his first appearance for Bulgaria, in the 0–0 draw with Romania in a non-official friendly match, being replaced in the 63rd minute by Stefan Velev.
 He earned his first cap on 8 June 2015, in the 0–4 loss against Turkey in another exhibition game, after coming on as a substitute during the second half.